The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Introduction

 \section{Introduction}

-\nuclide{7}{Li} is one of the four stable nuclides (along with \nuclide{2}{H}, \nuclide{3}{He}, \nuclide{4}{He}) that were formed by Big Bang Nucleosynthesis (BBN) during the first few minutes of the life of Universe \citep[a theory first proposed by][see recent reviews of BBN from \citealt{Cyburt2016} and \citealt{Fields2020}]{Alpher1948}.
-In the standard model of BBN, the primordial abundance of these nuclides is strongly dependent on the baryon-to-photon ratio, which can be estimated by measuring the power spectrum of temperature fluctuations in the Cosmic Microwave Background.
-Indirect observations have been made to test these BBN abundance predictions --- \nuclide{2}{H} from quasar spectra \citep[e.g.,][]{Cooke2018}, \nuclide{4}{He} from metal-poor extra-galactic HII regions \citep[e.g.,][]{Aver2015}, \nuclide{7}{Li} in low metallicity gas in the Small Magellanic Cloud \citep{Howk2012}, and upper limits on \nuclide{3}{He} from Galactic star-forming regions \citep[e.g.,][]{Bania2002}.
-These abundances are all in agreement with the BBN predicted values \citep{Fields2020}.
+\nuclide{7}{Li} is one of the four stable nuclides (along with \nuclide{2}{H}, \nuclide{3}{He}, \nuclide{4}{He}) that are predicted by Big Bang Nucleosynthesis (BBN) to have been synthesized during the first minutes of the Universe \citep[a theory first proposed by][see recent reviews of BBN from \citealt{Cyburt2016} and \citealt{Fields2020}]{Alpher1948}.
+In the standard model of BBN, the amounts of these primordial abundances formed are strongly dependent on the baryon-to-photon ratio, which can be estimated from the Cosmic Microwave Background.
+Observations in astrophysical environments have measured abundances that are in agreement with BBN predictions \citep{Fields2020} i.e., {\nuclide{2}{H} from quasar spectra \citep[e.g.,][]{Cooke2018}, \nuclide{4}{He} from metal-poor extra-galactic HII regions \citep[e.g.,][]{Aver2015}, \nuclide{7}{Li} in low metallicity gas in the Small Magellanic Cloud \citep{Howk2012} --- though the latter is dependent on the chemical evolution model.}

-In the case of \nuclide{7}{Li}, there has long been tension between the abundance predicted by BBN and the abundance measured in stars.
-As first identified by \citet[][\citeyear{Spite1982b}]{Spite1982} and subsequently confirmed \cite[e.g.,][]{Spite1984,Spite1986,Bonifacio1997,Ryan1999,Asplund2006,Sbordone2010,Melendez2010}, warm, metal-poor dwarf stars have a near-constant level of lithium abundance across a large range of metallicity, creating the so-called ``Spite Plateau'' for stars with $-3<\feh<-1$.
-These stars have thin convective layers and standard stellar models predict they will retain their formation lithium abundance \citep{Deliyannis1990} --- with this formation abundance thought to be equal or close to the primordial BBN abundance.
-However, the observed abundance in these stars is 3--4 times lower than the value predicted by BBN.
+There has long been tension between the BBN-predicted primordial abundance of \nuclide{7}{Li} and the abundance measured in warm, metal-poor dwarf stars of our Galaxy.
+These stars have thin convective layers, and models predict they formed from gas that had a (near-)primordial Li abundance, and they will retain this formation Li abundance in their photosphere \citep{Deliyannis1990}.
+As first identified by \citet[][\citeyear{Spite1982a}]{Spite1982}, and subsequently confirmed \cite[e.g.,][]{Bonifacio1997,Ryan1999,Asplund2006,Sbordone2010,Melendez2010}, across a large range of metallicity ($-3<\feh<-1$) these stars do have a near-constant Li abundance creating the so-called ``Spite Plateau''.
+But, the Spite Plateau abundance is 3--4 times lower than \nuclide{7}{Li} abundance predicted by BBN.
 This discrepancy is known as the ``cosmological lithium problem'' \citep[see the review by][]{Fields2011}.